 The history of moviemaking finally has a permanent home in Los Angeles with the arrival of the Academy Museum of Motion Pictures.
 Located next to LACMA in the Wilshire May Company buildling and in a soap bubble-like space designed by Pulitzer Prize-winning architect Renzo Piano, the museum features four full floors of gallery space, two theaters (including a 1,000-seat space in that giant glassy sphere) a restaurant and a gift shop.

-The collection includes the sorts of cinematic treasures you’d expect from the people who put on the Oscars: the Rosebud sled from Citizen Kane, Dorothy’s ruby slippers, R2-D2 and C-3PO, the Dude’s robe from The Big Lebowski (one of our favorite L.A. films), the sole surviving shark from Jaws and the flowery May Queen dress from Midsommar, among many others.
+The collection includes the sorts of cinematic treasures you’d expect from the people who put on the Oscars: the Rosebud sled from Citizen Kane, R2-D2 and C-3PO, the sole surviving shark from Jaws and a rotation of costumes from some of our favorite L.A. films, among many others.
 You’ll also find a revolving set of galleries dedicated to specific creators and industry crafts.

 Where is the Academy Museum of Motion Pictures?